 bletchleypark.org.uk: “Originally rejected in interview by Alan Turing for a message-codebreaking team, he was recruited in May 1941 by John Tiltman for the research section, which actually turned out to be the best choice.
 Tutte’s work there allowed him, from basic mathematical analysis, to deduce the structure of the German Lorenz SZ 40/42 encryption machine (codenamed Tunny), that was used for high-level German Army communications.
 On 30 August 1941, the German high command sent a single message twice (a “depth”), allowing Tiltman to break the message code by deducing the obscuring key.
 Tiltman then handed it and some other Tunny keys to Tutte, who after writing out by hand the original teleprinter 5-character Baudot code, made an initial breakthrough by recognising a 41-character repeat.
 Over the following two months, Tutte and other members of the Research section worked out the complete logical structure of the cipher machine.
 This achievement was later described as “one of the greatest intellectual feats of World War II”.
 Using his breakthrough, bulk Cryptanalysis of the Lorenz cipher became possible.”

-The example above graphically shows just how little is generally known about Alan Turing Colossus and Bletchley Park.
-The academic historians must have a fairly complete understanding of his true life and work and yet it can’t be found in print.
+The example above graphically shows just how little is generally known about Alan Turing, Colossus and Bletchley Park.
+The academic historians must have a fairly complete understanding of his true life and work and yet it can’t be found in one single place.
 He was a homosexual who had a hard time in his day, as did many other homosexuals and we all regret that.
 Can it be that the myth-making is more complex in his case?
 That the myth is not only the usual attempt to elevate the scientist above the mere mortal, but an apology for the historically bad attitude of science regarding gender preferences?
-Whatever the answer may be, science tells lies about its manufactured heroes and we are all the poorer for the misinformation.
+Or was it something more insidious?
+Whatever the answer to that one may be, science tells lies about its manufactured heroes and we are all the poorer for the misinformation.